bruceallday/Aloha/README.md

 ## Installing

-To run Aloha download the project then run on  loval server of your choice <br>
+To run Aloha download the project then run on  local server of your choice <br>

 Alternatively follow [this link]( https://bpouncey.github.io/Aloha/) for a live demo